 Stay in Oslo Sentrum if you’re visiting Oslo for the first time; you enjoy a bustling downtown atmosphere; you want the best location for historical landmarks;

-Best places to stay in Oslo City Centre:
+Best places to stay in Oslo City Centre for first-timers:

-luxury ($$$): Grand Hotel This 5-star hotel is located within walking distance from Karl Johan high street and luxury boutique, Royal Palace, Stortinget Metro Station, and the National Theater and its train station. it features guest rooms with a flat-screen TV, and views of the quiet courtyard or Karl Johans Gate in many rooms.
+luxury ($$$): Grand Hotel, 5-star family-friendly hotel located within walking distance from Karl Johan high street, Royal Palace, Stortinget Metro Station, the National Theater and its train station. it features rooms with a flat-screen TV, and views of the Karl Johans Gate in many rooms.

-Thon Hotel Rosenkrantz Oslo The newly renovated and eco-friendly hotel is located within walking distance from Aker Brygge, Oslo City Hall and Oslo Central Station.
-It features rooms with a flat-screen TV with pay-per-view and cable channels, air conditioning, a minibar, a private bathroom with a bath or shower, and a hairdryer.
+mid-range ($$): Thon Hotel Rosenkrantz Oslo, 4-star eco-friendly hotel located within walking distance from Aker Brygge, Oslo City Hall and Oslo Central Station.
+It has a fitness centre, tour desk and luggage storage.

 See Also: How Many Days in Oslo is Enough?